 - by 18 months: prefers gestures over vocalizations to communicate

-- by 2 years: says only certain sounds or words repeatedly and can’t use oral language to communicate more than their immediate needs
+- by two years: says only certain sounds or words repeatedly and can’t use oral language to communicate more than their immediate needs

-Can Otsimo Speech Therapy Help Children With Speech Delay?
+How to use Otsimo Speech Therapy for Children with Speech Delay?

 Experts recommend using Otsimo Speech Therapy every day for 5 to 15 minutes or a minimum of 3 times a week.
 It is important to ensure that the child is in a comfortable, noise-free environment and away from any distractions.